 The Government’s Clean Growth Strategy, required under the Climate Change Act, sets out the next steps to reduce the UK’s greenhouse gas emissions and tackle climate change.
 Although ambitious, the Strategy does not go far enough.
 Urgent action is needed to flesh out current plans and proposals, and supplement them with additional measures, to meet […]

-This report is the Committee on Climate Change’s ninth annual assessment of UK progress in reducing emissions and meeting carbon budgets.
+This report provides the Committee on Climate Change’s independent assessment of the UK Government's Clean Growth Strategy.

 This report advises on the level at which Welsh interim carbon targets and Welsh carbon Budgets should be set.
 It comes in response to a request from the Welsh Government for independent advice from the Committee on Climate Change on these targets.
 The Committee’s advice takes into account specific factors relating to the Welsh economy and its sources of emissions.